 - Students with 60 or more completed credits

-- Students may request tutoring in any class (The SALT Center cannot guarantee the availability of tutors in every UA course, especially upper-division courses)
+- Students may request tutoring in any class (the SALT Center cannot guarantee the availability of tutors for every course, especially upper-division courses)

 - Upper division tutoring fees will be billed to the student's bursars account at the end of the semester, and will not exceed the difference between the lower division and upper division rates